Raymond Washington: Death

-At around 10:00 p.m. on August 9, 1979, 25-year-old Washington was murdered in a drive-by shooting on the corner of East 64th Street and South San Pedro Street in South Central Los Angeles, and was rushed to Morningside Hospital where he died while undergoing emergency surgery.
+Around 10:00 p.m. on Thursday, August 9, 1979, five days before his 26th birthday, Washington was shot on the corner of East 64th Street and South San Pedro Street in South Central Los Angeles, in a drive-by shooting.
+Washington was rushed to Morningside Hospital where he died while undergoing emergency surgery.
 No suspects have been arrested, and Washington's murder remains unsolved.
 It was reported that Washington was hanging out on the corner when a car pulled up and the unidentified occupants called him over to the car.
 Washington's associates, as well as the police, were aware he would never walk up to cars of people that he did not know, and most likely knew the occupants of the vehicle as he told an acquaintance that he knew them.
-Washington engaged in a brief conversation with them before the occupant in the passenger seat drew a sawed-off shotgun and shot him in the gastrointestinal tract and abdomen.
+Washington engaged in a brief conversation with them before the occupant in the passenger seat drew a sawed-off shotgun and shot him in the abdomen.